The Animatrix: The Second Renaissance, Part I

-Fearing a robot rebellion, governments across the world launch a mass purge to destroy all robots (and their human sympathizers).
-Millions of robots and their supporters are massacred, but the survivors lead a mass exodus to their own new nation in the cradle of civilization, Mesopotamia (specifically, in the open desert).
+Fearing a robot rebellion, governments across the world launch a mass purge to destroy all robots.
+Millions of robots are massacred, but the survivors lead a mass exodus to their new nation in the cradle of civilization, Mesopotamia (specifically in the open desert).
 They name their new nation Zero One (a reference to "01", the numerals used in binary notation).
-Zero One prospers, and following the concept of the Technological singularity, its technological sophistication increases exponentially.
-The Machines begin to produce efficient, highly advanced artificial intelligence that finds itself in all facets of global consumer products, which further bolsters the fledgling nation's economy, while the ruling human nations' economies suffer severely.
+Zero One prospers, and following the concept of the technological singularity, its technological sophistication increases exponentially.
+The Machines begin to produce efficient, highly advanced artificial intelligence that finds itself in all facets of global consumer products, further bolstering the fledgling nation's economy.
+In contrast, the ruling human nations' economies suffer severely.
 Eventually, the entire global industrial base becomes concentrated in Zero One, leading to a global stock market crash.

 The United Nations Security Council calls an emergency summit at the UN headquarters in New York City to discuss an embargo and military blockade of Zero One.
 Zero One sends two ambassadors to the UN (which has become the unified world government) to request the admission of their state to the United Nations to peacefully solve the crisis, but their application is rejected and the world's nations agree to start the blockade of Zero One.